WorkplaceX/workplacex.github.io/index.md

 Allow thousands of users to access and manage your companies data in a controlled manner.
 Be flexible and evolve business models as the marked changes.

-Deliver complex web applications very fast, without having to touch Html or JavaScript.
-The framework fully supports continuous integration (CI) and optimizes development cycles.
+Deliver complex web applications, without having to touch Html or JavaScript when adding new sql columns, tables or views.
+The framework fully supports continuous integration and delivery (CI/CD) and optimizes development cycles.

 # Live Example